We are THREE weeks in! Already! I can hardly believe it.

 My kids have been having a lot of fun with these hands-on activities and games and I am confident that after another week of practice, we will be ready for some bigger numbers!

 There are a few other activities that are included in my Building Number Sense unit and 5 practice pages.
-You can snag the unit below for 20% off through tomorrow night (9/8):
+Click below to see more!

 I made this unit with a beginning-of-the-year 1st grader or a kindergartner in mind!